LieberInstitute/SPEAQeasy/README.md

 + `--unalign`		Include this flag to not align reads against a reference in the HISAT step.
 Defaults to False
 + `--annotation`	The path to the directory containing pipeline annotations.
 Defaults to "./Annotations" (relative to the repository).
 If annotations are not found here, the pipeline includes a step to build them.
-+ `--indexing`		The path to the directory containing pipeline indices.
-Defaults to that set by --annotation
 + `--genotype`		The path to the directory containing pipeline genotypes.
 Defaults to "./Genotyping" (relative to the repository).
-+ `--name`			Name for the pipeline run.
-If not specified, name is set to that set by --experiment
 + `--ercc`			Include this flag to enable ERCC quantification with Kallisto
 + `--fullCov`		Flag to perform full coverage analysis
 + `--small_test`	Uses sample files located in the test folder as input.
 Overrides the "--input" option.